ltsRoy/Reddit-To-Old-Reddit/README.md

 3. If "Developer Mode" or something similar is present, enable that.</br>
 4. Follow any one based on case:</br>
    a. **If installation from packed option is present (Check for an option with: ".crx/.zip/.tar" written beside it.):**</br>
       i.
-Download the Reddit .crx file from the github reposiory.</br>
+Download the Reddit to Old Reddit.crx file from the GitHub reposiory.</br>
       ii.
 Select the option in 4a.</br>
       iii.
 Navigate to the folder with the .crx file and select it.</br>
       iv.
 Go to Extensions and enable the extension if not already enabled, give the permissions it requires, if asked for.</br>
       v.
 Restart browser.</br>
       Done!</br></br>
    b. **If only installation from unpacked option is present:**</br>
       i.
-Download the zip file!</br>
+Download the Reddit to Old Reddit.zip file from the Github repository.</br>
       ii.
 Extract it.</br>
           (On Android, default "File Manager"s mostly can do it.
 If a tool is needed, use [ZArchiver](https://play.google.com/store/search?q=zarchiver&c=apps&hl=en&gl=US))</br> iii.
 Select the option in 4b.</br>